NickMJohnson/Automatic-Differentiation-Engine/README.md

-# CS4787 — Principles of Large-Scale Machine Learning
+# Project for: Principles of Large-Scale Machine Learning @ Cornell

 Each part builds a core ML system from the ground up, progressing from scalar autodiff to neural network training to LLM inference.